 Samto 3D Printing Pen

-On examining the aesthetic build of the Samto printing pen, one cannot but see the design similarities it shares with one of its competitor—the Soyan 3D printing pen.
+On examining the aesthetic build of the Samto printing pen, one cannot but see the design similarities it shares with one of its competitors—the Soyan 3D printing pen.
 The entire product is compactly built and lightweight—65g—which makes it quite easy to use.
 The pen comes in select colors and its features include:

 - Thermal Control: the temptation of most 3D printing pens can be adjusted for melting different plastic materials and Samto is no different.
 The device comes with thermal control buttons which can be used to vary its temperature from 160 to 230 degrees.
 This temperature is usually ok for melting most plastic filaments which makes the Samto 3D pen good for general use.

 - Flow Speed Control: As expected, the Samto 3D pen also comes equipped with speed control buttons for manipulating flow speed when working on projects.
 Users can get it flowing slower as well as faster according to the situations they encounter.
 Thereby improving the accuracy of one’s 3D models.

 - Compact Replaceable Nozzle: in terms of maintenance, Samto is built with compact components such as its electric heating nozzle which can easily be replaced if the need arises.